Clive Bairsto – Street Works UK Chief Executive Officer and Co-Chair of HAUC(UK)

 Streetworks Manager - Welsh Water

 I have worked in the Highways Industry for over 30 years from design and build of major highways infrastructure to spending 20 years in local government working at senior levels up to and including head of service.
-Now specialising in the Street Works industry and being employed as the Highway Network & Traffic Manager in West Sussex County Council.
-I have extensive experience in designing and supporting the implementation of service delivery improvements directly focussed on councils meeting or exceeding their Network Management Duty.
+Now specialising in the Streetworks industry and currently employed by West Sussex County Council.
+I have extensive experience in managing people and enjoy designing and supporting the implementation of service delivery improvements.
+Recent endeavours have been directly focussed on councils meeting or exceeding their Network Management Duty and meeting the needs of the changing expectations of the transport industry.
 I continuously strive to developed strong relationships across the industry with both councils and works promoters looking to maximise the benefits to all whilst meeting the challenges of evolving Street Works legislation.
+I enjoy change and work best in a challenging environment where quick decisions and positive actions are required and look forward to what the future may bring.

 Experienced Quality Management with a demonstrated history of working in local government administration and NRSWA compliance.
 Chairing RAUCS Coring Working Group and participating in other working groups.
 Carrying that 38 years of local government compliance into the private sector with CityFibre and SJUG.